carlossolisdev/CleanArchitectureAPI/README.md

 ---

 To run de project is necesary to have a database.
-This project is a code-first with entity framework.
-And below is described how to add a migration and update the database.
+This project is code-first with entity framework.
+Below is described how to add a migration and update the database.

 - **Database is running on Sql Server**